mac-comp127/painter/README.md

 - Add it to the canvas.
 - Make it so that when the user clicks it, it sets `currentBrush` to this brush.

-Add a new instance variable called `availableBrushes` that is `List` of `Brush` objects.
+Add a new instance variable called `availableBrushes` that is a `List` of `Brush` objects.
 Put one instance of each of your two brushes in the list.

 In the constructor, loop over `availableBrushes` and call `addBrushButton()` for each one.
 (Be sure to pass different `y` coordinates so they aren’t all on top of each other.)